-Transitional cells are found in the center of your kidney (renal pelvis) and the tube that drains urine from your kidney (ureter).
+Transitional cell carcinoma develops in the stretchy cells in the urinary tract epithelium, called transitional cells.
+Transitional cells are found in the center of your kidney (renal pelvis) and in the tube (ureter) that drains urine from your kidney.

 The most common adenocarcinomas are:

-Skin lesions that might be cancer are looked at by your doctor who can tell if it’s likely to be a basal or squamous cell carcinoma based on its characteristics, such as:
+If you have a skin lesion, your doctor will be able to tell if it’s likely to be a basal or squamous cell carcinoma based on its characteristics, such as its:

 - growth rate

-Carcinoma inside your body is evaluated with imaging tests that show its location and size.
-They can also show if it has spread locally or within your body.
+Carcinoma inside your body is evaluated with imaging tests that allow doctors to spot a tumor’s location and size.
+The tests can also show if the tumor has spread locally or within your body.